How To Find An Appraiser

 Go to a Major Local Antique Show

 Local or regional antique shows can be a source of appraisals, and near large metro areas these shows often have professional appraisers and antique experts who offer free or discounted verbal appraisals.
-Some of the more well-known shows employ a professional appraiser when the tickets to the show are purchased, so though you might have to pay to enter the show, you can access a knowledgeable appraiser for complimentary valuations of the pieces you bring.
+Some of the most well-known shows employ a professional appraiser when the tickets to the show are purchased, so although you might have to pay to enter the show, you can access a knowledgeable appraiser for complimentary valuations of the pieces you bring.
 One downside is that the number of pieces you are allowed to have appraised in these shows is often limited to a few items, so if you have a large collection of estate it is not efficient.

 Ask Antique Shops and Auction Houses

 Most antique auction and estate liquidation facilities offer free appraisals, although these are often not completed by certified appraisers.
 Still, these antiques dealers will know a good amount about most antiques, especially if they have been in the business for many years.
 These are informal appraisals, and you should be sure that you research the shop first and ask for their qualifications.
 If you have doubts or concerns about the appraisal you received at one place, it may be wise to find a second opinion from another expert appraiser.
-YOu can contact the owner or manager, and request if they offer free verbal appraisals.
+You can contact the owner or manager, and request if they offer free verbal appraisals.

 Major auction houses, even ones such as Sotheby’s and Christie’s, occasionally offer free verbal appraisals open to the public, you can look on their websites or in their newsletter updates for free valuation or appraisal days.